 Dr. Peter Eppinga, author of Your Brain, fell in love with the brain during his medical training.
-We were privileged to have him speak at St Simon’s on the impact of prayer on the human brain.
+We were privileged to have him speak on the impact of prayer on the human brain.
 Stuart Spani our resident film producer made an amazing DVD with Dr Eppinga entitled “Your Brain and Prayer.”

 The brain has not always been seen as that significant.
 Aristotle thought that it was merely a radiator to cool the blood.
 The Egyptians carefully embalmed the heart while discarding the brain in their mummies.
 The brain, says Dr. Eppinga, is the new frontier, making 400 million actions per second.
 This three pounds of fat has four million pain sensors, 500,000 touch detectors, and 200,000 temperature gages that keep us from freezing or boiling.
 Our brain has no moving parts: “It isn’t hardware or software.
 It’s wet ware and very messy.”
 Our brain feeds on glucose for its fuel source.
 Though the brain is only 2% of our body’s weight, it takes up a staggering 20% of our body’s glucose supplies.